Lilburn Boggs: Assassination attempt

-Western settlement
+California

 Boggs traveled overland to California in 1846 and is frequently mentioned among the notable emigrants of that year.
 His traveling companions widely believed that his move was rooted in his fear of the Mormons.
 When the train set out in early May, he campaigned to be elected its captain, but lost to William H. Russell; when Russell resigned on June 18, the group was thereafter led by Boggs.
 Among the Boggs Company were most of the emigrants who later separated from the group to form the Donner Party.

 Boggs was accompanied by his second wife, Panthea, and his younger children as well as his son, William, and William's bride, Sonora Hicklin.
-They arrived in Sonoma, California in November and were provided refuge by Mariano Vallejo at his Petaluma ranch house.
+They arrived in Sonoma, California, in November and were provided refuge by Mariano Vallejo at his Petaluma ranch house.
 There, on January 4, 1847, Mrs. William Boggs gave birth to a son, who was named Mariano Guadalupe Vallejo Boggs after their benefactor.
 Lilburn Boggs became alcalde of the Sonoma district in 1847.
 During the California Gold Rush, Boggs owned a store and did quite well.
 On November 8, 1849, Boggs resigned as alcalde and became the town's postmaster.

 Boggs was elected to the California State Assembly from the Sonoma District in 1852.

-In 1855 he retired to live at Rancho Napa in Napa County, California where he died on March 14, 1860.
-His widow Panthea died in Napa County, California on September 23, 1880.
+In 1855, he retired to live at Rancho Napa in Napa County, California, where he died on March 14, 1860.
+His widow Panthea died in Napa County, California, on September 23, 1880.
 They are buried in Tulocay Cemetery, Napa, California.

-His son, Theodore Boggs, would later found the town of Big Bug, Arizona where he fought Apaches during a small encounter at the Big Bug mine.
+His son, Theodore Boggs, would later found the town of Big Bug, Arizona, where he fought Apaches during a small encounter at the Big Bug mine.